Pole lathe and green wood

-Try your hand at the ancient craft of the pole
+Try your hand at the ancient craft of green wood working and the pole

-therapeutic and very fulfilling; a whole gear change and a world away
+therapeutic and very fulfilling; a whole gear change and world away

 from busy modern life.
 We’ll be using the trees that grow naturally

 around us in ways that our ancestors once did.
 You’ll find out how to